 If you haven't heard, there's a blizzard making its way up the East Coast.
-It will blanket the ground with upwards of two feet of snow; transportation will come to a halt; and grocery store shelves will be ravaged of Nutella, jelly doughnuts, and frozen pizza.
+But not just any blizzard — a bomb cyclone, which is apparently a real thing.
+Nevertheless, it will result in snow, wind, extra-cold temps, and lots of it.
+Likely, transportation will come to a halt and grocery store shelves will be ravaged of Nutella, jelly doughnuts, and frozen pizza.
 Are you prepared?

 Your Blizzard Shopping List

 Shop calmly.
 Do not panic.

 1. At least two bottles of the following:

 - Sparkling wine

 If you're stuck at home, might as well make the most of it and enjoy yourself.
 And of course, don't forget the milk.
 Nothing goes with a snowy day like a mug of hot cocoa.

 Arm Yourself with These Snow Day Drink Recipes

 If just the sight of these warm, gooey cinnamon rolls makes you feel cozy, imagine how you'll feel when you bite into them.
 These are a breakfast essential when you're snowed in for the weekend.

 Get the recipe: Spicy Sticky Cinnamon Rolls with Cream Cheese Icing